Book Clubs Tips & Ideas

 Connecting with readers is important for authors.
 In-Person, Zoom and Skype are great ways to connect with authors for any meeting.
 My group has been fortunate to Skype with Lisa See to discuss Island of Sea Women and to meet her in-person (pre-Covid) at an all-town read author appearance.
 She was amazing and so gracious with her time at each one.

 Author Talk – Janis Robinson Daly.
-One of my goals when my novel publishes in August 2022 is to meet with as many book clubs, in-person or over Zoom.
-If your club is interested in reading my upcoming historical fiction about women doctors in the 1900s, please fill out my form so I can get in touch with you to schedule and to coordinate with local bookstores and libraries for them to carry the book.
-Click here to download my Book Club Kit.
-Thank you.
+Taking a page from Lisa See's success with readers, one of my goals is to meet with as many book clubs, in-person or over Zoom.
+If your club is interested in reading The Unlocked Path, please fill out my form so I can get in touch with you to schedule.
+I'd love to meet with you!

 SHARING & CARING